 Carts for Collection From Homes

-The Regional District, Summerland, Oliver, Osoyoos and Keremeos are considering providing carts to municipal and rural residents.
-Carts are wheeled bins for garbage, recycling and yard waste that allow for automated collection (the driver doesn't get out of his vehicle).
-The three carts would potentially be supplied to every home with the cost of the carts being built into your current waste collection charges (these costs are being looked at now).
-Should one of the local governments proceed with a cart system, carts would start being used July 1st, 2018.
+2018 - The Regional District, Summerland, Oliver, Osoyoos and Keremeos are considering providing carts to municipal and rural residents.
+Carts are wheeled bins for garbage, recycling and yard waste that allow for automated collection (the driver doesn't get out of curbside truck).
+The three carts would potentially be supplied to every home with the cost of the carts being built into your current waste collection charges (these costs are being looked at).

 Perceived Common Benefits:

 - Reduces worker injuries for people collecting waste (saving costs)

 - Drivers can collect more materials more quickly (saving costs)

 - No need to use as many bags as carts supplied

 - Carts have wheels so can be easy to move

 - Carts store and contain litter better than bags, reducing spilled refuse